 in the Cloud Console to view cluster monitoring data.

-After setting up the Workspace, the Monitoring console appears.
-At this point, you can install the Monitoring agent on VMs in your project as an additional set-up step.
+After the Monitoring console appears, you can install the Monitoring agent on VMs in your project as an additional set-up step.
 You don't need to install the agent on VMs in Dataproc clusters because this step is performed for you when you create a Dataproc cluster.

 - Select Metrics Explorer, From the "Find resource type and metric" drop-down list, select the "Cloud Dataproc Cluster" resource (or type "cloud_dataproc_cluster" in the box).